-Many loan authorization bylaws require elector approval.
-There are exceptions to this general rule for certain types of liabilities and for municipalities with total liability servicing costs below a prescribed threshold [CC s.
+Most loan authorization bylaws require elector approval.
+There are exceptions to this general rule for certain types of liabilities (e.g., borrowing for court or arbitration costs) and for municipalities with total liability servicing costs below a prescribed threshold of 20% of the liability servicing limit as set under s.7 of BC Reg 254/2004 [CC s.
 175; Municipal Liabilities and Regional District Liabilities Regulations].